BackBuild your own Website: Session 3 Previous session Course Index Next session

 You can also create any sub-directories of the root directory that you want — for instance one called images to hold your JPEGs and GIFs — the structure of your website is under your control.
 This is the way I've set mine up:

 I may mention the logs folder at the end of the course.
 Maybe it's a personal preference, but I don't like lots of folders for a website.
 Mine worked fine for years with everything in the wwwroot folder — about 200 files.
-WebEdit doesn't normally show you the graphics files when you do an Open — it knows you're not going to edit them as text — and I find this number perfectly manageable.
+WebEdit doesn't normally list the graphics files when you do an Open — it knows you're not going to edit them as text — and I find this number perfectly manageable.
 Now that I use a database for the feedback entries I have a separate folder for this, as it's more secure.
 While writing these notes (early in 2007) I moved all my graphics into a separate folder called images, which caused lots of problems!
 And if you want an automated way of creating a slideshow of photographs you'll probably need folders called Photos and Thumbnails, but I don't see the point of having a large number of folders with only a handful of files in each.

 WebEdit and FTP